 |Average train ticket price||£47 (€53)|

-Trains from Manchester to Glasgow cover the 183 miles (295 km) long journey taking on average 3 h 13 min with our travel partners like Transpennine Express, London North Eastern Railway, Cross Country, Northern Rail, Scotrail or Avanti West Coast.
+Trains from Manchester to Glasgow cover the 183 miles (295 km) long journey taking on average 3 h 7 min with our travel partners like Transpennine Express, London North Eastern Railway, Cross Country, Northern Rail, Scotrail or Avanti West Coast.
 Normally, there are 12 trains operating per day, including direct services available.
 While the average ticket price for this journey costs around £51, you can find the cheapest train ticket for as low as £34.
 Travellers depart most frequently from Manchester Piccadilly and arrive in Glasgow Central.